DJ Peggy Gou Is Paving Her Own Path & Mentoring Other Women DJs Along The Way

 It is hard to believe that once upon a time, Gou was just starting out in the underground scene; she seems as if she was plonked down on earth, already a successful 34-year-old, with her knowing, winning smile and covered in patchwork tattoos, cigarette in one hand, tending to the decks with the other.
 The ‘female DJ’ as an archetype has gone through many iterations, but never before has she propelled herself into mainstream stardom the way Peggy Gou has.
 In a short space of time, she achieved global fame, headlined major festivals like Coachella and Glastonbury, created global hits like "(It Goes Like) Nanana," and became the first Korean to play the world-renowned legacy club Berghain.

 I ask Peggy to describe Dubai’s club scene in three words, to which she enthusiastically responds “energetic, diverse and growing!”
 Considering a huge 90% of the population are expats, she’s not wrong.
-FIVE’s Palm Jeremiah hotel (also in Dubai) even boasts its own recording studio, and with a club in Ibiza too, it’s clear the team has set their sights on Dubai as their next ultimate party destination.
-They have the cash, and they plan to spend it on the best talent money can buy; hosting the likes of Carl Cox, Marco Carola and Solomun at Playa Pacha.
+FIVE Palm Jumeirah (also in Dubai) even boasts its own recording studio and it’s clear the team has set their sights on Dubai as their next ultimate party destination.
+They clearly have the cash, and they're spending it on the best talent money can buy; hosting the likes of Carl Cox, Marco Carola and Solomun at Playa Pacha.

 AdvertisementADVERTISEMENT